Life will never be the same again

 Why do parents need life insurance?

-Although we believe life insurance would benefit everyone, even if you have no dependents, it takes on greater significance when you start a family.
+Although we believe virtually everyone would benefit from having life insurance, even if you have no dependants, it definitely takes on a greater significance when you start a family.

-What if one of one was no longer around to help provide for the family?
+What if one of you was no longer around to provide for your loved ones?

-- Could your partner afford the mortgage or rent each month?
+- Could your partner afford the monthly mortgage repayments or rent?

-- Could you afford on-going utility bills, household bills and council tax?
+- Could they afford on-going living expenses, household bills and council tax?

-- If your partner needed to return to work who would look after the children?
+- If they had to return to work, who would look after the children?

-- If you had to use childcare, could you afford expensive nursery fees?
+- If they had to use childcare, could they afford expensive childcare fees?

-- If you/your partner were to die could you afford to absorb their personal debt?
+- Could they afford to absorb your personal debt?

-A life insurance policy can provide a reassuring safety net for your loved ones, as well as peace of mind for you, by covering all these expenses in your absence.
+A life insurance policy can provide a reassuring safety net for your family, as well as peace of mind for you, by covering all these expenses in your absence.

-We all have different budgets, a different number of dependents, different mortgage debt, are of different age, are married, single or divorced etc.
+We all have different budgets, a different number of dependants, different mortgage debt, are of different age, are married, single or divorced etc.

 Unfortunately, life insurance is not quite as simple as buying car or home insurance.
-However, if you take the time to think about your exact requirements, you can get on with living your life, safe in the knowledge your loved ones are fully provisioned for.
+However, if you take the time to consider your requirements, you can get on with living your life, safe in the knowledge your loved ones are fully provisioned for.

-Things a parent should think about in order to secure comprehensive life cover include:
+Things a parent should consider in order to secure comprehensive life cover include:

 1 – How much cover do you need?